wp-plugins/better-anchor-links/readme.txt

 Free edit css/mwm-aal.css for any changes.
 You can remove all lines above and under the links by deteting section:
 	`border-top:1px solid #ccc; border-bottom: 1px solid #ccc;`

-= How To qTranslate support? =
+= How To qTranslate/mqTranslate support? =
-Put qTranslate string to List Output Title for example for EN and CZ language:
+Put qTranslate/mqTranslate string to List Output Title for example for EN and CZ language:
 	`<!--:cs-->Obsah<!--:--><!--:en-->Contents<!--:-->`

 == Screenshots ==